Carnival Luminosa: Costa Luminosa

 Costa Luminosa and her sister ship, Costa Deliziosa were ordered from the Fincantieri Marghera shipyard on 12 June 2006.
 The keel of Costa Luminosa was laid on 10 October 2007 in the Fincantieri Marghera shipyard at Venice.
 She floated out of drydock on 30 June 2008 and completed her sea trials on 30 March 2009.
 After 18 months, the ship was handed over to Costa Cruises on 1 May 2009.

 The christenings of Costa Luminosa, and the Concordia-class Costa Pacifica were held in Genoa on 5 June 2009.
 It was the first time that two cruise ships were simultaneously christened in Italy.
 The dual christening ceremony set a then Guinness World record in the category, "Most ships inaugurated in one day by one company".
 The two ships also launched simultaneously in their shipyard on 5 June 2008; Costa Luminosa in Marghera and Costa Pacifica in Sestri Ponente.

-Costa Luminosa made her first vernissage cruise on 5 May 2009, a 10-day cruise in the Eastern Mediterranean, departing Venice, with ports of call at Istanbul, Bari, Olympia, Rhodes, Smyrna, Mykonos and Athens.
+Costa Luminosa made her first on 5 May 2009, a 10-day cruise in the Eastern Mediterranean, departing Venice, with ports of call at Istanbul, Bari, Olympia, Rhodes, Smyrna, Mykonos and Athens.
 It was followed by mini cruises in Eastern Mediterranean, again departing Venice on 15 May 2009.
-Her second vernissage cruise was on 19 May 2009.
+Her second was on 19 May 2009.
 In the summer of 2009, the ship offered 11 and 14-day cruises at the Baltic capitals, Norwegian fjords and the North Cape.

 During the 2009–2010 winter season, the ship operated in Dubai, offering seven-day cruises in the Persian Gulf with calls at Dubai, Muscat, Fujairah, Abu Dhabi, and Bahrain.
 After the political problems in Bahrain, the company changed the itinerary removing Bahrain.